rust-embedded/awesome-embedded-rust/README.md

 -   [Writing embedded drivers in Rust isn't that hard](https://hboeving.dev/blog/rust-2c-driver-p1/) A guide to building an embedded-hal driver.
 [Part 2](https://hboeving.dev/blog/rust-i2c-driver-p2/)
 -   [Ferrous Systems' Embedded Training Courses: 2020-current edition](https://github.com/ferrous-systems/embedded-trainings-2020) A hands-on training course for beginner and advanced learners of Embedded Rust, based on Nordic Semiconductor's nRF52840 hardware.
 This training was given at Oxidize Conferences and by [Ferrous Systems] to corporate customers.
 -   [Ferrous Systems' Knurling Sessions](https://knurling.ferrous-systems.com/sessions/) are hands-on embedded projects that explore specific concepts using generally available hardware, building full systems and components using microcontrollers, sensors, and actuators.
--   [Ferrous Systems' Embedded Rust on Espressif](https://esp-rs.github.io/std-training) - Training Material for learning to use Embedded Rust with the Espressif ESP32-C3.
 -   [DSP on STM32F407G-DISC1](https://github.com/jacobrosenthal/dsp-discoveryf4-rust/) Unofficial oxidization of the [Digital Signal Processing using Arm Cortex-M based Microcontrollers: Theory and Practice](https://www.amazon.com/Digital-Signal-Processing-Cortex-M-Microcontrollers/dp/1911531166) book.
 The book isn't necessary to enjoy the examples and learn a functional DSP Rust coding style.
 -   [Building a sailing starter board with Rust (RTIC)](https://gill.net.in/posts/stm32-pcb-sailing-and-rust/) A step-by-step story/guide to build STM32-based PCB and program it with Rust for fun and games.
 -   [STM32F4xx with Embedded Rust at the HAL](https://apollolabsblog.hashnode.dev/series/stm32f4-embedded-rust-hal) A blog containing a series of tutorials demonstrating the use of several peripherals through simple examples leveraging the stm32f4xx-hal crate.